Get 80% off your plan for your first 3 months*

 What is dropshipping?

-Dropshipping is a sales method where you sell products online without holding inventory.
-When a customer places an order, your supplier ships the product directly to them.
+Dropshipping is an ecommerce business model where you sell products online without purchasing or storing inventory.
+When a customer places an order in your store, you forward that order to a third-party supplier, who then ships the product directly to the customer.

-This means you skip warehousing and logistics entirely.
+This means you never handle the product yourself.
 Instead, you focus on running your store, marketing your products, and tracking your metrics.

-The dropshipping market is growing fast, with global sales expected to reach US $476 billion by 2026.
-Startup costs are low and it's easy to begin, but competition is fierce and profit margins can be tight.
+The dropshipping market is growing fast, with global sales estimated at over US $400 billion in 2025 and projected to continue expanding at a compound annual growth rate of around 20%.
+Startup costs are low and it is easy to begin, but competition is fierce and profit margins can be tight.

 Here's how dropshipping works